 Endometriosis is a disease in which the endometrium — the tissue that makes up the lining of the uterus — grows outside of the uterus itself.
-It affects 1 in 10 women in the United states, but many don’t understand the symptoms, making it difficult to diagnose.
-So, how does endometriosis begin, and what signs should your watch out for?
+It affects 1 in 10 women in the United States, but many don’t understand the symptoms, making it difficult to diagnose.
+So, how does endometriosis begin, and what signs should you watch out for?

 The main symptom of endometriosis is pelvic pain, typically during menstruation.
 Unfortunately, girls are taught that such pain is normal, so many women write off their initial symptoms.
 If the pain continues or occurs at other times, such as during intercourse, they may grow more concerned and seek help from a doctor.
 Other symptoms include heavy bleeding during or between periods, as well as fatigue, diarrhea, or nausea, especially during menstruation.